 Breadth Electives (7-12 credits)

-Select from courses in the arts, humanities, social sciences, ethnic studies, women studies and interdisciplinary courses.
+Select from courses from various areas including arts, humanities, social sciences, ethnic studies, women studies and interdisciplinary.
 (No more than one course from a discipline may be counted in electives)